 There should be more focus on the position today.
 There’s a lot to learn in every position even the role someone may be in for the last 5 years.
 Too often, folks focus on the bad while missing the good – what is learned and what can be learned in a current situation.
 By focusing on the bad, folks go searching for new roles with a short-term view to “alleviate” the bad of a current position.
 This can lead to consistent change and unsatisfied work.
 Go beyond short-term objectives and take a look at the long-term view of goals and objectives.

-Steve Jobs famously said in a, “You can't connect the dots looking forward; you can only connect them looking backwards.
+Steve Jobs famously said in a Stanford commencement speech, “You can’t connect the dots looking forward; you can only connect them looking backwards.
 You have to trust that the dots will somehow connect in your future.”
 This also highlights an important point in that each decision leads to another decision which leads to many, many more.
 It gives freedom to take chances knowing that the dots connect but having that vision of where you want to go helps make the next dot fit closer to the trajectory you’re hoping for.

 Before making that next jump, even before you ever feel “unhappy”, evaluate what your vision is for yourself.
 Then, evaluate how each position/ jump/ dot fits into the vision including where you stand today.